RohitKunjadiya/Web-Scraping-and-Data-Cleaning/README.md

 Overview

-This project focuses on web scraping data from the web and performing data cleaning to prepare it for analysis.
+This project focuses on web scraping data from the web and performing data cleaning to prepare it for analysis.(Website: smartprix.com)
 The project demonstrates techniques such as extracting data from websites using BeautifulSoup and Selenium, handling missing values, removing duplicates, and performing feature engineering.

 Features